 Sears, Roebuck, the once giant Chicago based chain of department stores, and mail order cataloger, first added a motorcycle to its offerings in 1912.
 Given that their catalog sales were the lifeline to remote, sparsely populated areas of America, their product had to be simple, tough and easily maintained, possibly by novices.
-The Sears DeLuxe Dreadnought Twin, like the one on display at the National Motorcycle Museum, and its companion single were all of that.
+The Sears DeLuxe Dreadnought Twin and its companion single were all of that.

 Production of the Dreadnought lasted until 1916 when Sears stopped sales for unknown reasons.
 Post WWII, Sears, under their widely used Allstate brand, brought in mostly Gilera motorcycles and Vespa scooters from Italy, and Puch motorcycles, scooters and mopeds from Austria.
 Powerfully marketed up to date product offerings from Japan are probably what made Sears give up motorcycle and scooter sales altogether in the late sixties.
 But around that time many of us spent our early years on Allstates of every shape and color.